FrancisCrickInstitute/Image-Analysis-Group/software_instructions/CellProfiler/README.md

 A bit of linux/command line experience would help for now.
 We're hoping to make it easier
 ### Files:
 There are three files that are used for installation and running.
-You can download them from The CALM Github Page for [CellProfiler](https://github.com/FrancisCrickInstitute/CALM/tree/master/CellProfiler).
+You can download them from the [CellProfiler folder](https://github.com/FrancisCrickInstitute/Image-Analysis-Group/tree/master/software_instructions/CellProfiler).

 install_cellprofiler.sh